 In this form of lymphoma, cancer cells can be found throughout the lymphatic system, in many different locations of the body.

-Lymphoma in dogs is common, especially among middle-aged and older dogs – Those from 5 to 9 years of age are susceptible.
+Lymphoma in dogs is common, especially among middle-aged and older dogs.
+Those from 5 to 9 years of age are susceptible.

 In canine lymphoma, the lymph nodes are most commonly affected although other organs can also be affected.
+For example, the liver and spleen are common areas for lymphoma as well.

 Causes of Lymphoma in Dogs